michaelcjefferson/trash/README.md

 # Ants.io
 ### A game about being an ant
+# IMPORTANT - Navigate to the /trash directory and run 'npm install' again
 ## Setup
 Make sure that [Node version 10.16.2](https://nodejs.org/en/download/) is installed on your computer.
 Once it's installed, check that it is working correctly by opening a terminal and running:
 `node --version`.